mburakbozbey/video-restoration/README.md

 # Video Restoration with Pretrained DL Models

 An end-to-end video restoration project by using the-state-of-art deep neural network models.
-Only pretrained, open-source resources in Github was used to produce the end results, without doing any hardware-dependent training task.
+Only pretrained and open-source repositories on Github were used to produce the end result, without doing any training task.

 In this repository, video restoration methods is reviewed and implemented by using cited repositories and papers with the demonstration of the results. <a href="https://www.youtube.com/watch?v=5yeNO-l7OLc">Sample video</a> was used for the restoration example.